China - Asia

 • Keep evenings flexible

-A stronger first route in Wuhan usually means one named anchor like Yellow Crane Tower and East Lake logic plus a nearby district block in Central, Old town, and Riverside, instead of trying to collect every highlight in one day.
+A stronger first route in Wuhan usually means one named anchor like Yellow Crane Tower plus a nearby district block in Wuhan city center, Wuhan main arrival area, and Wuhan evening base area, instead of trying to collect every highlight in one day.

-If the trip is short, protect one evening for Riverfront dinner evening and let the rest of the route stay compact.
+If the trip is short, protect one evening for Night Tour at Yellow Crane Tower and let the rest of the route stay compact.

 Evenings in Wuhan are often the most memorable part of the trip.
 Keep them flexible so you can follow the vibe, whether that is a riverside walk, a casual dinner, or a local market.